togjade/Work_bundle/granular_objects/dataset/README.md

 		1.2.
 Open the terminal and run following commands in given order

-				1.2.1. export ROS_MASTER_URI=http://10.1.71.79:11311  // to connect to the master node that is running on the second Ubuntu PC
+				1.2.1. export ROS_MASTER_URI=http://10.1.71.79:11311        %%to connect to the master node that is running on the second Ubuntu PC

 				1.2.2. export ROS _IP=10.1.70.233